jordi-petit/lp-moogle-2018/README.md

   that contain these three words (each of them should appear in the page).

-  - `('orange', 'lemon')` is a query that should return all pages that contain at least one of these three words (one of them them should appear in the page).
+  - `('orange', 'lemon')` is a query that should return all pages that contain at least one of these two words (one of them them should appear in the page).

   Expressions can be arbitrarely nested.
 For instance: